Xcraft-Inc/windev/README.md

 The `packages` directory is used for the list of tools necessary in order to use the toolchain.

-The `utils` directory is contains some helpers.
+The `utils` directory contains some helpers.

 The `pkg` directory is the package "manager".